MaastrichtU-IDS/d2s-docs/docs/services-interfaces.md

 [into-the-graph](https://github.com/MaastrichtU-IDS/into-the-graph) is a lightweight RDF linked data browser supporting graphs.

-Browse a RDF triplestore and its graphs by providing the SPARQL endpoint URL.
+Browse various SPARQL endpoints and their graphs by providing the endpoint URL.
 It includes a YASGUI editor and provide insights about the graphs content using  precomputed [HCLS descriptive statistics](https://github.com/MaastrichtU-IDS/d2s-scripts-repository/tree/master/sparql/compute-hcls-stats).

+See an example deployment at [trek.semanticscience.org](http://trek.semanticscience.org).
+The SPARQL endpoint can be changed directly on the web app in [/settings](http://trek.semanticscience.org/settings).

 ```shell
 d2s start into-the-graph